Jake Sanderson: International play

 While Sanderson is a dual citizen of the United States and Canada, he has chosen to represent the United States internationally.
 As a member of Team USA at the 2021 World Junior Ice Hockey Championships, he assisted the game-winning goal in the semifinals against Finland.
 During the finals, he led all team members in ice time with 21 minutes, 41 seconds as they captured the gold medal against Canada.

-With his last year of U20 eligibility, Jake Sanderson returned to represent the United States at the 2022 World Junior Ice Hockey Championships.
-On December 21, 2021, it was announced he would be the Captain of the team.
+In his last year of U20 eligibility, Sanderson returned to represent the United States at the 2022 World Junior Ice Hockey Championships.
+On December 21, 2021, it was announced he would be the captain of the team.
+Team USA made it to the quarterfinals of the tournament after winning all four games in their group.
+They were defeated by Czechia 4–2 in the game.

-On January 10, 2022, Sanderson accepted an invitation to play for the US Men's Olympic hockey team at just 19 years old.
+On January 10, 2022, Sanderson accepted an invitation to play for the United States' hockey team at the 2022 Winter Olympic Games.
 NHL players were ineligible to compete due to COVID-19 complications.
-On February 4, 2022, Sanderson was put into isolation in California before the Olympic Games due to a positive Covid test.
+On February 4, Sanderson was put into isolation in California before the Olympic Games due to a positive COVID-19 test.
+Once again Team USA won all their group games and made it to the quarterfinals.
+However, they were defeated in the shootout by Slovakia.

+In February 2025, after star defenseman Quinn Hughes was too hurt to play for the United States at the inaugural 4 Nations Face-Off tournament, Sanderson was asked to join the team as his replacement.
+The United States advanced to the final against Canada, in which Sanderson scored his first goal of the tournament.
+However, Canada won the game in overtime 3–2 and the United States finished second.